gdbooks/3DCollisions/Chapter1/point_on_line.md

 You can [Download](../Samples/CollisionLine.rar) the samples for this chapter to see if your result looks like the unit test.

-This code doesn't spit out any errors.
-It's all visual.
-There is 1 line and several points.
-The points are projected to the line and lines are drawn between the points.
+The constructor of this code will spit out errors if they are present.
+A line is rendered, along with a random sampling of points.
+Any point that falls on the line is rendered in red, points not on the line are rendered in blue.

 ![UNIT](screen_point_on_line.png)